Adamraw/database-scripts/README.md

 3. PDFCheck

 References:
 This repo contains fast-duplicate-finder by Carl Beech(https://github.com/carlbeech/fast-duplicate-finder).
-This is used by the DuplicateChecker script.
+This is used by the DuplicateCheck script.